W-graphs and Gyoja's W-graph algebra: Preliminaries

 \subsection{Morphisms}

 Giving an algebra by generators and relations means having a universal property for homomorphisms on the resulting algebra.
-Since the relations for $\Omega$ are not as concrete as to be verifiable by explicit calculations in the general case (although the relations can be explicitly written down for every specific $(W,S)$ it just is a long, unenlightening list) we will use the following universal property instead. \begin{lemma} Consider the category of rings.
+Since the relations for $\Omega$ are not explicit enough to be verifiable by explicit calculations we will use the following universal property instead. \begin{lemma} Consider the category of all rings.
 Then pre-composing with the quotient $\Xi\to\Omega$ is a natural isomorphism

-\end{lemma} \begin{proof} Pre-composing with the quotient map certainly is a natural transformation $\Hom(\Omega,-)\to\Hom(\Xi,-)$.
+\end{lemma} \begin{proof} Pre-composing with the quotient map certainly is an injective natural transformation $\Hom(\Omega,-)\to\Hom(\Xi,-)$.
 We will prove that its image is exactly the subset of the claim.

 Choose $s,t\in S$ and write $\Delta_{m_{st}}(\iota(T_s),\iota(T_t)) = \sum_{\gamma\in\IZ} y^\gamma(s,t) v^\gamma$ as before.
 Thus for any homomorphism $f: \Xi\to A$ the induced map $\IZ[v^{\pm1}]\Xi \to \IZ[v^{\pm1}]A$ satisfies